openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Examples (VP Query) {#response_vp_query}

-The following is a non-normative example of the contents of a VP Token containing a single Verifiable Presentation after a request using VP Query like the one shown in (#vp_query_example) (shortened for brevity):
+The following is a non-normative example of the contents of a VP Token containing a single Verifiable Presentation in the SD-JWT VC format after a request using VP Query like the one shown in (#vp_query_example) (shortened for brevity):

 ```json
 {